RealMarco/keypointnet_ros/README.md

 ## Files Description
 1. [/keypointnet_ros/scripts/](keypointnet_ros/scripts/) includes python scripts
+    1. [/inference/config.py](keypointnet_ros/scripts/inference/config.py) is the configuration file of training and deployment our keypoint detection, which should be input and adjusted by users.
-    1. [KeypointDetector.py](keypointnet_ros/scripts/KeypointDetector.py) works in ROS environment and achieves fucntions below by multi-threads
+    2. [KeypointDetector.py](keypointnet_ros/scripts/KeypointDetector.py) works in ROS environment and achieves fucntions below by multi-threads
         - Subscribing msgs in topic '/camera/color/image_raw', '/darknet_ros/bounding_boxes', '/darknet_ros/detection_image'
         - Inferring the keypoints, states, (poses) of raw camera images by call functions in keypoints_pred.py
         - Publishing msgs in topic '/keypointnet_ros/state_keypoints', '/keypointnet_ros/keypoint_image'
-    2. [keypoints_test.py](keypointnet_ros/scripts/keypoints_test.py) works in python environment and tests the keypoint detection performance by a small batch of images.
+    3. [keypoints_test.py](keypointnet_ros/scripts/keypoints_test.py) works in python environment and tests the keypoint detection performance by a small batch of images.
-    3. [keypoints_train.py](keypointnet_ros/scripts/keypoints_train.py) works in python environment and trains the keypoint detection model according to config.py.
+    4. [keypoints_train.py](keypointnet_ros/scripts/keypoints_train.py) works in python environment and trains the keypoint detection model according to config.py.
-    4. [keypoints_pred.py](keypointnet_ros/scripts/inference/keypoints_pred.py) can accomplish the inference of keypoints and states in deployment and testing segment.
+    5. [keypoints_pred.py](keypointnet_ros/scripts/inference/keypoints_pred.py) can accomplish the inference of keypoints and states in deployment and testing segment.
 It works for KeypointDetector.py anf keypoints_test.py.
-    5. [/inference/config.py](keypointnet_ros/scripts/inference/config.py) is the configuration file of training and deployment our keypoint detection, which should be input and adjusted by users.
-    6. [/utils/KPDataset.py](keypointnet_ros/scripts/utils/KPDataset.py) and [/utils/PCDataset.py](keypointnet_ros/scripts/utils/PCDataset.py) read and augment date, then generate dataset classes to make them understandable for PaddlePaddle.
+    6. . [/utils/KPDataset.py](keypointnet_ros/scripts/utils/KPDataset.py) and [/utils/PCDataset.py](keypointnet_ros/scripts/utils/PCDataset.py) read and augment date, then generate dataset classes to make them understandable for PaddlePaddle.
     7. [/models/](keypointnet_ros/scripts/models/) and /trained_models/ provide network (model) architecture and pre-trained weights respectively.
     8. [transforms.py](keypointnet_ros/scripts/transforms.py) with [functional.py](keypointnet_ros/scripts/functional.py) contains many useful image data augmentation (transformation) methods, which were not only designed for this task, but also suitable for other image-based Machine Learning tasks (i.e., classification, segmentation, regression and keypoint detection).
 They are not framework-limited, and it means that any python-based framework like PyTorch, PaddlePaddle can use them.
     9. [2DShoesKeypointDetection_clear_version.ipynb](keypointnet_ros/scripts/2DShoesKeypointDetection_clear_version.ipynb) is the jupyter notebook version of our code.